 On this page you will find information on the current status of the Newtown Creek site, as well as an estimated timeline and milestones.

-The EPA, the City of New York and the five companies (Phelps Dodge, Texaco, BP, National Grid and ExxonMobil) known as the Newtown Creek Group (NCG) have entered into an Administrative Settlement Agreement and Order on Consent (AOC) to complete a comprehensive study of the Newtown Creek and its tributaries, called a Remedial Investigation and Feasibility Study.
-The first step is the Remedial Investigation — an in-depth study designed to gather data needed to determine the nature and extent of contamination at a Superfund site — which is already underway.
+The EPA, the City of New York, and the five companies (Phelps Dodge, Texaco, BP, National Grid, and ExxonMobil) known as the Newtown Creek Group have entered into an Administrative Settlement Agreement and Order on Consent to complete a comprehensive study of Newtown Creek and its tributaries, called a Remedial Investigation/Feasibility Study (RI/FS).
+The first step is the Remedial Investigation—an in-depth study designed to gather data needed to determine the nature and extent of contamination at a Superfund site—which is already underway.

 Phase 1 field activities began in November 2011 and were completed in March 2013.
 As part of these activities, sampling vessels and field crews were on the creek performing the planned water, sediment, and air sampling.
-During this extremely intensive effort, approximately 35,000 samples from about 300 stations, were sent to laboratories for chemical analyses.
-The Phase I data analysis began in April 2013.
+During this extremely intensive effort, approximately 35,000 samples, from approximately 300 stations, were sent to laboratories for chemical analyses.
+The Phase 1 data analysis began in April 2013.
 The results will be made available by EPA when complete.

 The investigation and proposed cleanup for Superfund sites are guided by planning documents that identify the work that must be conducted at the site.
 For Newtown Creek, those planning documents included the following: